 One of the most important aspects of security in the cloud is proper protection of data.
 Whether it’s at rest or in transit, data and access to it should be administered appropriately and with the right identity management.
 Keep in mind, too, that while your public cloud service does share responsibility with you for security, you will need to be vigilant and involved with your own security to ensure your data and applications are protected.

 Whenever possible, take securing your system into your own hands.
 Learn everything you can.
 If possible, gather information before making irreversible or expensive decisions.

 Optimizing for cost requires taking a step back.
 Once again, you’ll need to zero in on how the public cloud is different from private on-premises computing.

 Generally, CAPEX (capital expenditure) in the form of purchasing servers and related equipment.
 Ongoing costs associated with utilities, personnel, and operations.

 Typically, incurred on a per-usage basis that scales up or down with demand placed on the cloud.

-When you use on-premise computing, you are free to use whatever computing resources you have without incurring much-added cost.
-In the cloud, you're paying per minute or per hour.
-These usage costs can rack up quickly with the public cloud if you try managing usage the same way you would with on-premise solutions.
+When you use on-premises computing, you are free to use whatever computing resources you have without incurring much-added cost.
+In the cloud, you’re paying per minute or per hour.
+These usage costs can rack up quickly with the public cloud if you try managing usage the same way you would with on-premises solutions.